VachaLab/gorder-manual/src/uaorder_basics.md

 output: order.yaml
 ```

-In the input YAML file, you must specify which carbons should have their order parameters calculated and whether they are `saturated` or `unsaturated`. `gorder` will automatically construct hydrogens for saturated carbons to ensure that the total number of bonds for each carbon is 4.
+In the input YAML file, you must specify which carbons should have their order parameters calculated and whether they are `saturated` or `unsaturated`. `gorder` will automatically construct hydrogens for saturated carbons so that the total number of bonds of each carbon is 4.
 For example:
 - Carbons within the acyl chains (bonded to two other carbons) will be assigned two hydrogens, whose positions are predicted based on the lipid's geometry.
 - Methyl carbons at the ends of the acyl chains will have three hydrogens constructed.
 - The central carbon of the glycerol will have one hydrogen constructed.

-Unsaturated carbons are those with a double bond to another carbon in the acyl chain (and one normal bond to another carbon).
+Unsaturated carbons are those with a double bond to another carbon in the acyl chain (and one single bond to another carbon).
 Only one hydrogen is predicted for such atoms.

 In the YAML file above, we calculate order parameters for all carbons in POPC lipids (except for the carboxyl atoms C15 and C34, which lack hydrogens and should be explicitly excluded, as explained below).
 We also specify a double bond between atoms C24 and C25.

 > Positions of hydrogens are predicted in exactly the same way as in the `buildH` tool.
 See the [buildH documentation](https://buildh.readthedocs.io/en/latest/algorithms_Hbuilding.html) for more information.

+The results of the analysis will be saved in the `order.yaml` file as $-S_{CH}$ (see [Theory](theory.md)).

 ### Limitations to consider